Managing Online Accounts during Disability and after DeathMarch 2017

 Simply keeping a list of login information does not replace the need for a plan, as maintenance of an updated list is unlikely and poses a security risk and, as a legal matter, using a third party's login credentials to access their account without the proper legal authorization may violate federal and state law.
 In light of the new legislation, it is easier than ever for account holders to provide for appropriate management and succession of their digital accounts.
 We recommend that you take the following steps:

 - Create a list of your online accounts.
 Maintain an updated list of accounts you would like a third party to be able to access in the event of your incapacity or death, particularly those that require management (e.g., bank accounts, investment accounts, accounts for paying bills online) or contain information (including digital photos, video, records, correspondence, etc.) that you would like to pass on to others.
 Keep this list with your important legal and financial documents.

 - Include provisions for your digital assets in your estate plan.
 Your power of attorney, will and certain types of trusts should be updated to include directions regarding third-party access to and control of your digital assets.
 In addition, a knowledgeable estate planning attorney can advise whether utilizing available online tools would further or frustrate your digital asset planning objectives.

-To update your current estate planning documents to appropriately provide for the management and succession of your digital assets, please contact one of the senior members of our Trusts and Estates Department listed below.
+To update your current estate planning documents to appropriately provide for the management and succession of your digital assets, please contact a senior member of our Trusts and Estates Department listed below.

 © 2017 Herrick, Feinstein LLP.
 This alert is provided by Herrick, Feinstein LLP to keep its clients and other interested parties informed of current legal developments that may affect or otherwise be of interest to them.
 The information is not intended as legal advice or legal opinion and should not be construed as such.